 Since 2003, I have been writing about using term plans instead of expensive whole life plans for protection.
 For that, I have drawn much flak from advisers.
 But why am I so conscious about lowering the cost of insurance?
 This is because we do not plan our insurance needs in isolation from our total financial planning needs.
 We all have limited financial resources but unlimited needs and wants.
 As an adviser, I need to ensure that after the insurance needs are taken care of, I leave enough money for the client to plan towards their other areas of needs such as retirement and funding their children’s tertiary education and still leave enough money to live a life now.
 Because life does not begin at retirement.
 Life begins today.
 Financial planning is not just about planning for the future, it is also about making sure we can live a meaningful life now.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm and also Executive Director of MoneyOwl, Singapore’s first bionic financial adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-Only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Sunday Times on 31st March 2019.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.